KxSystems/nano/README.md

 will do the job.
 Be careful with these commands as they will terminate ALL q processes running under your user account.
 Alternatively, you can use `lsof` to find out the process using the port, for example `lsof -i :5501`.

 All kdb+ workers and the kdb+ controller need a port.
-Environment variables `WORKERBASEPORT` and `CONTROLLERPORT` exported in `mthread.sh` set these ports.
+Environment variables `WORKERBASEPORT` and `CONTROLLERPORT` exported in `nano.sh` set these ports.
 Feel free to modify them.
 For `N` workers, ports `WORKERBASEPORT+1` through `WORKERBASEPORT+N` will be used.

 ## Technical Details

 The script calculates the throughput (MiB/sec) of an operation by calculating the data size and the elapsed time of the operation.

-Script `./mthread.sh` executes 7 major tests:
+Script `./nano.sh` executes 7 major tests:
    1. CPU
    1. Write
    1. Sequential read